Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Multi-Window Mode
 ~~~~~~~~~~~~~~~~~
+If you are using Selenium 1.0 you can probably skip this section, since multiwindow mode is
-Before 1.0, Selenium by default ran the application under test in a sub frame
+the default behavior.
+However, prior to version 1.0, Selenium by default ran the
+application under test in a sub frame as shown here.
-which looks like this:

 .. image:: images/chapt5_img26_single_window_mode.png
    :class: align-center

-Unfortunately, some apps don't run properly in a sub frame, preferring to be
+Some applications didn't run correctly in a sub frame, and needed to be
 loaded into the top frame of the window.
-That's why we made the multi Window
-mode (the new default since Selenium 1.0).
-Using this you can make your
+The multi-window mode option allowed
-application under test run in a separate window rather than in the default
+the AUT to run in a separate window rather than in the default
-frame.
+frame where it could then have the top frame it required.

 .. image:: images/chapt5_img27_multi_window_mode.png
    :class: align-center

-Older versions of Selenium however did not handle this unless you explicitly
+For older versions of Selenium you must specify multiwindow mode explicitely
-told the server to run in multiwindow mode.
-For handling multiple windows,
-Selenium 0.9.2 required the Server to be started with the following option:
+with the following option:

 .. code-block:: bash

    -multiwindow

-In Selenium-RC 1.0 and later if you want to require your testing to run in a
+In Selenium-RC 1.0, if you want to run your test within a
+single frame (i.e. using the standard for earlier Selenium versions)
-single frame you can explicitly state this to the Selenium Server using the
+you can state this to the Selenium Server using the option
-option:

 .. code-block:: bash